Macfarlane Research Greenhouses

 In addition to on-campus research and teaching, the greenhouse facility is a significant resource for teaching and outreach to our local communities and horticultural professionals across the country.
 Our annual Spring Open House engage the general public in ongoing research and increase overall awareness of local, sustainable horticultural production here at the university and throughout the region.
-UNH Cooperative Extension uses the greenhouse to help extend research results to our stakeholders in a timely manner.
 The conservatory greenhouse with its diverse plant collection and small fish pond is a welcome destination for many visitors, particularly in the depths of winter.

-The NHAES/COLSA greenhouse facility is on campus just off Main Street near A-Lot and the UNH Visitor Center.
+The Macfarlane Research Greenhouses are on campus just off Main Street near A-Lot and the UNH Visitor Center.